Z3RO-O/Digital-Marketing-HomePage/README.md

 ## Overview

-- **Responsive Design**: The landing page seamlessly adapts to various screen sizes, ensuring an optimal user experience on desktops, tablets, and mobile devices.
+- **Desired Functionalities**: The landing page has all the functionalities which were required.

 - **User Interface (UI) Design**: Following design principles, I've created an engaging and user-friendly interface that enhances the overall aesthetic and usability.